PR-Pilot-AI/demo/README.md

 ## Demos

-The following demos showcase how you can delegate routine work to PR Pilot with confidence and predictability:
+The following demos showcase how PR Pilot **solves common tasks developers have to do on a daily basis**:

 | Demo                                                    | Description                                                                              |
 |---------------------------------------------------------|------------------------------------------------------------------------------------------|